 Under Internal Revenue Service (IRS) rules1, employers can reimburse their employees for health insurance and qualifying medical expenses in a tax-advantaged way.
 The most prominent vehicle for doing so is an HRA.

 When an HRA complies with federal rules, employers can reimburse medical expenses, such as health insurance premiums, with money free of payroll taxes for both the employer and employee.
-An HRA may also be free of income tax for the employee if they have individual health insurance that provides minimum essential coverage (MEC).
+An HRA is also free of income tax for the employee.

 To get the tax benefits of this health plan, however, an HRA must follow IRS procedures, including strict rules about setting up formal plan documents.